SuperH0st/Llama-Whisper-Voice-agent/README.md

 Friday utilizes no outside API keys and is run completely local

 # Libraries
-Check the Requirements folder for all required libraries to install.
+Check the requirements.txt folder for all required libraries to install.
 Ollama is also required to be downloaded: https://ollama.com/download